 At Viva Skin Clinics, we want to help you achieve beautiful results whether that be fuller lips, more defined cheekbones or smoother skin.
 We get tens of treatment and consultation requests every day and carefully consider each one.
 As trained medical specialists, it’s our responsibility to work in a safe and ethical manner, and we will therefore only perform a treatment that’s suitable for the patient both psychologically and physically.
 After all, it’s your wellbeing we care about most and we want our clients to look and feel their best for years to come.

-With this in mind, we will discuss the topic on anti-wrinkle Botox injections on younger patients.
+With this in mind, we will discuss the topic on anti-wrinkle injections on younger patients.

-Botulinum Toxin is the name of the muscle relaxing fluid commonly referred to as Botox.
-Botox treatments are incredibly popular amongst both men and women all over the world, with the number of Botox treatments jumping by over 700% since 2000.
+Anti-wrinkle injections are incredibly popular amongst both men and women all over the world, with the number of anti-wrinkle injections jumping by over 700% since 2000.
 There are thousands of people who benefit from boosted confidence and increased self-esteem thanks to this treatment (not to mention a youthful, wrinkle-free complexion!), and I have no doubt that it will continue to be one of our most popular treatments in the 35 years + age range.

 Laura, one of my long standing patients is 27.
-She had her first Botox injections at 25 in her forehead and glabella (the area between the eyebrows).
-Here she talks about why she decided Botox was the right option for her:
+She had her first anti-wrinkle injections at 25 in her forehead and glabella (the area between the eyebrows).
+Here she talks about why she decided anti-wrinkle injections were the right option for her:

-I do not need much Botox to get the results I want.
+I do not need much of the treatment to get the results I want.
 I’m aware that too much can be damaging, but I trust Viva’s experience and medical understanding.
 I only top up about once a year and it’s working wonders for me.”

 Los Angeles facial plastic surgeon Karan Dhir, M.D. supports Laura’s case.
-“Botox can help prevent deep imprinted lines that we call wrinkles because of the effect of relaxing the muscles that can crease the skin,” he says in a Glamour interview.
+“Anti-wrinkle injections can help prevent deep imprinted lines that we call wrinkles because of the effect of relaxing the muscles that can crease the skin,” he says in a Glamour interview.
 “Patients in their twenties have sufficient volume and thickness of the facial skin.
 It can withstand the folding and creasing forces of the underlying muscle.
 The skin begins to lose volume and thins notably between the ages of 30 to 40.
-This, in my opinion, is the time to begin Botox treatments—right before the creases have an opportunity to become deeply imprinted.”
+This, in my opinion, is the time to begin anti-wrinkle injections—right before the creases have an opportunity to become deeply imprinted.”

-In summary, starting to have Botox injections in your mid to late 20s can give great results that benefit patients long into the future.
-From years of firsthand experience, and the feedback I get from my patients, I believe that if administered correctly, and in the correct doses, Botox for wrinkle prevention is indeed better than cure.
+In summary, starting to have anti-wrinkle injections in your mid to late 20s can give great results that benefit patients long into the future.
+From years of firsthand experience, and the feedback I get from my patients, I believe that if administered correctly, and in the correct doses, anti-wrinkle injections for wrinkle prevention is indeed better than cure.